lihbr/akte/docs/content/guide.md

 ## Defining files

 Files are the central part of Akte.
-You can define two kind of files.
+You can define two kinds of files.
 - Single files like `/about` or `/sitemap.xml`
-- Collection of files like `/posts/:slug` or even catch all routes
+- Collection of files like `/posts/:slug` or even catch-all routes

 In any case, for files to be taken into account by your app, you need to register them in your `akte.app.ts` file.